BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 ### 1.1.
 Using the Sandbox

-The [Sandbox](https://sandbox.bluebrainnexus.io/web/) is a deployment of Nexus, managed by the Blue Brain Neuroinformatics team, for educational purposes.
+The @link:[Sandbox](https://sandbox.bluebrainnexus.io/web/){ open=new } is a deployment of Nexus, managed by the Blue Brain Neuroinformatics team, for educational purposes.

 Once on the Sandbox homepage, click on the top right corner on the login button.